jywu20/Notes/Computer Science/scientific-lang/fortran-semantics.md

 end module array_test
 ```
 results in `Error: Ambiguous interfaces in generic interface 'array_type' for ‘array_type_automatic’ at (1) and ‘array_type_fixed_3’ at (2)`.
+Therefore from the perspective of function dispatching, `integer, intent(in), dimension(:)` is the same as `integer, intent(in), dimension(3)`.
+If the two were different types, no such problem would occur.

+So our conclusion is that at least from the perspective of method dispatching, in Fortran there is one and only one array type.
+Parameterized types are to be regarded as types with automatically generated array coercion logic, not dependent types.
+Indeed we can visit the parameters of a parameterized type by simply writing `obj%parameter`, which is not something we expect in a language with dependent types.
+This is always how Fortran works: it provides you with features that are quite good for day-to-day scientific computing,
+which however are puzzling to make sense of from the general theory of programming language theory,
+but eventually are possible to make sense of if we choose to think in a simpler way.

 ## Fortran as a DSL for `np.array` with constraints